cu-swe4s-fall-2025/assignment-2-python-refresher-Jaro6583/README.md

 Assignment 4 update:
 I've added mean, median, and standard deviation calculating functions into the my_utils.py file.
 I've also created a new file, test_my_utils.py, that tests each of these functions using arrays of random size and values.
 To the print_fires.py file, I added an additional optional argument where the user can specify a statistic (one of the three I just added) to apply to the dataset of interest.
 I created the test_print_fires.sh file to test this new argument.
 I also created a new csv file called co2_data_subset.csv which is literally just a subset of the whole data found in Agrofood_co2_emission.csv.
 The test_print_fires.sh file calls this new subset rather than the original.

+Assignment 5 update:
+I've added two YAML files.
+One (in the root) serves as the environment file for all my stuff.
+The other (in .github/workflows/testing.yml) is for the GitHub actions control.
+I have it so that on all pushes and for pull requests to the master branch it runs the tests.
+I have two unit test files (both .py) and two functional test files (both .sh).
+I also have a linter which was a pain to satisfy.
+Should all be good to go now.